-5. Active stewardship: We aim to engage with companies prior to the addition of a stock to the portfolio to discuss our assessment of material risks and opportunities.
-The main purposes of these engagements are to deepen knowledge of the company's approach, provide our perspectives, and seek to positively influence management of risks and opportunities, as appropriate.
+4. Active stewardship: We generally engage with companies prior to the purchase decision to discuss our assessment of material risks and opportunities.
+Once we invest in a company, we increase our engagement and ensure management's understanding of our stewardship policies.
+The main purposes of these engagements are to deepen knowledge of the company's approach, provide our perspectives, and seek to positively influence the management of risks and opportunities.
 We also review all proxy voting items at General Meetings.

 We expect elements of this execution process to change from time to time, incorporating best-practice learnings from industry associations as well as rapidly evolving regulatory requirements.
-Notwithstanding this, it is important to note that the overarching goals, as encapsulated by our stewardship philosophy, will remain true to protecting and enhancing our clients' wealth.
+While there will be execution changes from time to time, it is important to note that the overarching goals, as encapsulated by our stewardship philosophy, will remain true to protecting and enhancing our clients' wealth.